Is On-farm Grain Storage Worth the Investment?

 Futures market price carry can occur for many reasons, such as a tight commodity supply or a growing demand.
 Farmers can take advantage of futures market price carry by storing their grain and selling it later when prices are higher.

-Figure 1 below shows monthly patterns for average Iowa cash prices for corn and soybeans for the 2008 through 2017 marketing years.
+Figure 1 here shows monthly patterns for average Iowa cash prices for corn and soybeans for the 2008 through 2017 marketing years.
 Holding grain off the market until the following spring resulted in prices 5-10% higher than those available during harvest months, on average.
 (This does not take into account price advantages that may have been gained through the use of futures and options contracts.)

 4. Basis Improvement Over Time